JoelWakefield/blog/ProjectManagementApp.md

 ## 8/2/2024
 ### Updates
 - Spent the week adding phases - there's a lot to implement, but I'm patiently making progress, not adding the complex UI until I have stablility with the basics.

+## 8/6/2024 - 8/8/2024
+### Updates
+- made a large PR with Phases involving Stages, Owners, and Assignments
+- the assignments page is somewhat crude, but it's straighforward and works - no need to overcomplicate things